mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 * [Nanoflow Commons](https://marketplace.mendix.com/link/component/109515)
 * [Web Actions](https://marketplace.mendix.com/link/component/114337)

 Finally, you must also install and configure a connector that is compatible with GenAI Commons.
 Mendix provides platform-supported integration with either [(Azure) OpenAI](/appstore/modules/genai/openai/) or [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
-You can also integrate with custom models, by making them compatible with the [GenAI Commons](/appstore/modules/genai/commons/) Request and Response.
+You can also integrate with custom models by making them compatible with the [GenAI Commons](/appstore/modules/genai/commons/) Request and Response.

 ## Installation {#installation}